The teaching and discipline of the Church of England is set out in Canons B1 – B44

 (d) In exceptional circumstances the Bishop may give permission for another lay person to preach in a particular congregation.

-The teaching and discipline of the Church of England is set out in Canons B21–B25 and F1.
+The teaching and discipline of the Church of England is set out in Canons B21–B25.

 The following sections (B6–11) concerning Christian initiation contain more detailed guidance than other sections because the size of this Diocese requires significant adaptations of the usual practice in other parts of the Church of England.
 In these sections a distinction is drawn for practical purposes between infant and adult candidates.
 In what follows any person who is capable of answering for him or herself the questions at baptism is to be regarded as an adult candidate.